 About the Kelsey Conservation Laboratory

 The Kelsey Museum has a long history of valuing conservation and preservation.
-In 1975, then Director John Pedley hired the Museum's first professional conservator, Amy Rosenberg.
+In 1975, Kelsey director John Pedley hired the museum's first professional conservator, Amy Rosenberg.
 Ms. Rosenberg was responsible for establishing the Conservation Laboratory, and for the first time all preservation activities began to be fully documented.
-Since 1975, many undergraduate and graduate students have learned about conservation through the Museum's Laboratory.
+Since 1975, many undergraduate and graduate students have learned about conservation through the museum's laboratory.
 The Kelsey currently employs two full-time conservators, Suzanne Davis and Caroline Roberts, both of whom specialize in the treatment of archaeological objects.

 The exhibition "Conserving Antiquity" was displayed at the Kelsey Museum in 2012–2013; it focused on the field of conservation, the deterioration of objects and archaeological sites, the work of conservators, and the importance of preserving material culture.

 Articles on Conservation in the Kelsey Museum Newsletter